 The Quarterly Planning Meeting

-As with most roles, having a plan and a process to follow that plan is key.
+As with most roles, having a sales management planning process to follow that plan is key.
 As an AE, you need your SDR to know and understand your account plan and strategy to get you both where you want to be by the end of the year.
-Each quarter, sit down with your SDR and go over your account plan in depth.
+Each quarter, sit down with your SDR and go over your account sales management planning process in depth.
 (We mean it, by the way—don’t let the meeting get bumped due to prospect calls like it usually does).

 That means making sure your SDR has a clear picture of:

 - How many leads it will take to get there

 - How many calls and emails it will take to generate those leads

 - A timetable with benchmarks for how many leads need to be generated by when

 Now that you’ve covered the high-level stuff, it’s time to talk tactics.
 Make sure your SDR understands:

 - Your key channels and how and when to use each